 - current health data forms and other information needed according to contractual agreements with clinical agencies.
 If further test or corrections are needed, they will be completed prior to the first day of classes.
 All health data forms must be on file before the first day of class.

 - You must successfully pass a Criminal Background Check and Drug Screen Process.

 Denial of Clinical Experience

 Enrollment for each nursing class is determined by a faculty/student ratio for clinical experiences set by the Arkansas State Board of Nursing.
 Any student who is denied clinical experience by any clinical facility for reasonable cause will be required to withdraw from the National Park College Nursing Program.
 Any student denied clinical access for a justifiable cause by the clinical facility will not be eligible for re-admission into the National Park College Nursing Program.
 If denial of clinical experiences is related to substance abuse issues, the substance abuse policy will apply. (amended 2005)

 Additional Information for Nursing Majors (RN and PN)

 - The roles of RN and PN student and graduate require specific physical and mental abilities to assume the roles and meet expected educational outcomes for the associate degree or certificate nurse, the student must possess the following abilities: verbal and written communication, problem-solving, nursing assessment of both physical and psychosocial health status of clients as well as the safe performance of nursing skills and procedures which include strength and coordination with gross motor ability to lift and ambulate patients safely, hand-eye coordination and fine motor dexterity, as well as problem-solving and comprehension, analysis, and synthesis of data.

-- The faculty of the Nursing Division strongly recommends that students maintain adequate health care coverage and disability insurance for their protection in the event of illness and/or injury.
+- Health Insurance is a requirement of all nursing and health science students.
+The faculty of the Nursing Division strongly recommends that students maintain adequate health care coverage and disability insurance for their protection in the event of illness and/or injury.